serch3/Lune/README.md

 # 🌙 Lune - Aesthetic Startpage Extension

 A beautiful, minimal, and customizable startpage extension for Chromium browsers.
-Transform your new tab page into a modern, distraction-free workspace with no ads, no tracking, and no paid news.
+Transform your new tab page into a modern, distraction-free directory with no ads, no tracking, and no paid news.

 ![Extension Version](https://img.shields.io/badge/version-1.0.0-blue.svg)
 ![Chrome Extension](https://img.shields.io/badge/Chrome-Extension-green.svg)